SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.3.1
+* AnaMark TUN export now supports a choice of v1 or v2 as different synths require a certain version.

 ### 1.3
 * AnaMark TUN export now contains v1 data only.
 This should improve compatibility with synths (e.g. Omnisphere and Quanta)
 * New feature: Export Korg Minilogue & Monologue tuning formats (.mnlgtuns & .mnlgtuno)